luukfroling/BEP/parts/05-results.md

 RMS error over time for three phantoms reconstructed using both the iterative method (orange: water; blue: bone) and the proposed AttU-Net model (red: water; green: bone).
 :::

-[](#rmsTime) shows the RMS error over time for bone and water images reconstructed by both methods for the first 3 phantoms, where the second phantom can be seen in [](#bone_recons) and [](#reconPhantom).
-The model has been cut off after the iterative algoritm stopped running for phantom 1 and 3.
-In all three cases, the model achieves a lower initial error but converges to a bigger error compared to the iterative algorithm.
+[](#rmsTime) shows the RMS error over time for bone and water images reconstructed by both methods for the first 3 phantoms from the validation set, where the second phantom can be seen in [](#bone_recons) and [](#reconPhantom).
+The AttU-Net model has been run for as long as it took for the iterative algorithm to complete all 40 iterations.
+In all three cases, the model achieves a lower initial error but converges to a larger error compared to the iterative algorithm.
 For both algorithms the RMS error of the water images converges to a higher value than the RMS of the bone images.

 Looking at a dataset of 20 phantoms, the average time taken for the first iteration of the model is 9.3 seconds with a standard deviation of 1.5 seconds.
 The average speedup for bone for this step is 1.44 times, or 44% while the average speedup for water is 1.17 times, or 17%.
 The speedup is defined as the time it takes for the iterative aproach to reach the same RMS error over the time it took for one iteration of the AttU-Net model.
 Looking at further iterations, it does not make sense to further define a speedup as the RMS error of the model is too high to be visually useful.